getify/You-Dont-Know-JS/async & performance/ch4.md

 				else {
 					return Promise.resolve( next.value )
 						.then(
-							// resume the async loop on
+		r					// resume the async loop on
 							// success, sending the resolved
 							// value back into the generator
 							handleNext,